AdarshSinghal/spring-gradle-starters/kafka-consumer/ReadMe.md

 ### auto.offset.reset:

-In `application.properties` we used  `spring.kafka.consumer.auto-offset-reset=earliest`.
+In `application.properties` we used  `spring.kafka.consumer.auto-offset-reset=latest`.

 - latest: The consumer will start reading only new messages that arrive after it starts (this is often the default).